Common Sales & Marketing Topics for New Authors

 Library, Higher Ed, Retail, and Specialty Markets

-For more than 40 years, academic and public libraries have formed McFarland’s base market.
+For more than 45 years, academic and public libraries have formed McFarland’s base market.
 Many of these libraries make their purchases through ebook aggregators, wholesalers, book jobbers and Amazon.
-Authors should feel free to notify their local public library or campus library of their book’s availability, but no special effort to contact libraries is asked of our authors.
-Authors of scholarly books can expect for library sales to be the major market for their book in the early going (with internet sales — and hopefully course adoptions — subsequently rising to the top).
+Authors should check availability with their campus library, and also possibly with their local public library, but no special effort to contact libraries is asked of our authors.
+Authors of scholarly books can expect for library sales to be the major market for their book in its initial year (with internet sales — and hopefully course adoptions — subsequently rising to the top).

 For applicable books, college classroom adoptions play a role in sales.
 If you plan to use your book in a course you teach, please inform us.
 For classroom-appropriate books that are multicontributor works, it would also behoove the author/editor to inquire with their contributors about adoption possibilities.
-Please email Adam Phillips for assistance with or to share your ideas about advertising for classroom adoptions.
+Please email Kristal Hamby for assistance with or to share your ideas about advertising for classroom adoptions.

 Our ebooks are offered to consumers through Amazon, Apple, Barnes & Noble, Google, and Kobo (among others).
 The strongest print retail market is internet retail.
-McFarland has longstanding relationships with Amazon and Barnes & Noble, and our books excel in the internet retail environment.
-We frequently run pay-per-click advertising campaigns for thematic groups of books as well as solo ads for single titles.
+McFarland has longstanding relationships with the major internet retailers (Amazon, Barnes & Noble and BookShop.org), and our books excel in the internet retail environment, and we advertise heavily to drive internet sales.

-Chain book retailers (e.g., B&N, Books-a-Million) will carry McFarland books in their system for special order.
-Independent bookshops and specialty retailers (including IndieBound bookshops, museum shops and mail-order distributors) can usually make suitable arrangements with McFarland to stock and promote books on the store shelf.
+Brick-and-mortar chain book retailers (e.g., B&N, Books-a-Million) will carry McFarland books in their system for special order, but are not known to speculatively stock books in-store.
+Independent bookshops and specialty booksellers will also carry McFarland books in their system, and can also usually make suitable arrangements with McFarland to stock and promote books on the store shelf.

-It is perfectly fine for authors to introduce themselves (and their books) to a local bookstore or other bookseller.
-Encouragement from authors to stock their books can sometimes make a difference in local sales.
-McFarland also welcomes sales tips from authors about specialty booksellers.
-However, between in-store versus internet, remember that driving internet sales is likely a wiser investment of an author’s time.
-Sales tips should be emailed to sales manager Adam Phillips.
+It is perfectly fine for authors to introduce themselves (and their books) to their local indie bookshop or other bookseller.
+For regional titles or for authors with a local following, stocking or placing copies into a consignment program can sometimes make a difference in local sales.
+Authors may also make inquiries with specialty booksellers.
+However, between in-store versus internet, driving internet sales is ordinarily a wiser investment of an author’s time.

 McFarland successfully sells directly to individuals.
 Specialists, professionals and enthusiasts form an important market for many kinds of books.
 If you are aware of any unique opportunities to advertise your book to a specialized group or professional organization, for example, please let us know.
 Email Adam Phillips.